Ankit414225/Iris-Project/README.md

 3. Recall
 4. F1-score
 5. Confusion Matrix
+## Quantitative Evaluation:
+The models were evaluated using accuracy, precision, recall, and F1-score.
+The non-linear MLP achieved perfect classification on the test set, with all metrics equal to 1.00 across the three classes.

+The confusion matrix shows strong diagonal dominance, indicating correct classification for all species.
+Compared to the linear baseline, the MLP significantly reduces confusion between Versicolor and Virginica, highlighting the importance of non-linear decision boundaries for this dataset.

 ## Result
 The MLP achieved 100% test accuracy and reduced confusion between Versicolor and Virginica compared to Logistic Regression.